sun-runners/ngEnter/README.md

 USAGE
 -----

-Make sure you include the module in your application config
+Make sure you include the module 'ngEnter' in your application config

 ```
 angular.module('myApp', [